|Overall Rating||It´s OK|

 Switch: Feels very easy switch and I didn’t notice the difference edge to edge.

-Jumps: This like many Arbor boards has lots of pop and was really fun to ollie off natural features.
+Jumps: This like many Arbor boards have lots of pop and was really fun to ollie off natural features.

 The rest really doesn’t matter.